Coronavirus opens a stark divide in America’s aerospace industry

 Companies that get a majority of their revenue from government contracts ― General Dynamics, Lockheed Martin and Northrop Grumman in particular ― are doing well by comparison.

-“At least COVID-wise, the defense industrial base has been somewhat of a haven from the storms that are buffeting the economy,” said Wes Hallman, vice president at the National Defense Industrial Association.
+“At least covid-wise, the defense industrial base has been somewhat of a haven from the storms that are buffeting the economy,” said Wes Hallman, vice president at the National Defense Industrial Association.

-Despite the operational disruption the pandemic caused to their government customers, those companies benefited from an early declaration that businesses involved in national security should be declared essential.
+Despite the operational disruption the pandemic caused to their government customers, those companies benefited from an early declaration that businesses involved in national security should be considered essential.
 They were also helped by improved financing terms that the Pentagon approved early on in the crisis, and bailout funding that was directed at some of their suppliers.

 General Dynamics, which specializes in military weaponry including tanks and nuclear submarines but also owns the Gulfstream business jet manufacturer, saw a modest increase in revenue over the previous quarter.
 Gulfstream actually delivered more jets in the most recent quarter than Boeing did, a mark of how the pandemic has altered the playing field.

-Northrop Grumman saw a seven percent increase in the most recent quarter despite over $800 million in COVID-related costs.
+Northrop Grumman saw a 7 percent increase in the most recent quarter despite over $800 million in covid-related costs.
 The growth was driven in large part by new business in the company’s space systems division.
 It secured a leadership role in an $85 billion program to rebuild the nation’s intercontinental ballistic missiles.

 Lockheed Martin, the world’s largest defense contractor and the maker of the F-35 Joint Strike Fighter, had its best quarter ever.
 It reported record sales of $16.5 billion, representing an 8.7 percent increase over the previous quarter.